 This microphone is great for vocals, and it works particularly well for rock vocalists.
 However, it can accurately pick up instrument sounds as well.
 Its cardioid polar pickup pattern allows the microphone to be very sensitive for the sound source of your preference, and it helps the SM7B to not pick up any background noise.
 The sound that the microphone produces is clean and detailed, with a strong midrange and highs.

 In order to get the best out of this dynamic vocal mic you’ll need a good preamp.
 However, the Shure SM7B has a lot to offer, so this is a necessity.

 - Great for vocals, instruments, podcasts, gaming

 - Has a bass rolloff

 - Has a frequency response ranging from 45Hz to 18kHz

 The Electrovoice RE20 is one of the best dynamic microphones currently available.
 This microphone has a metal housing and acoustic openings all over it.
 The housing has a champagne color and looks unique.
 You can easily mount it to the stand and supply it with power via its XLR 3-pin cable.
 The microphone is very durable and will withstand all kinds of environments.

 This microphone is amazing for vocals, instruments, podcasts, and gaming.
-The frequency response of the Electrovoice RE20 makes the microphone very suitable for deeper voices, acoustic guitars, and bass drums.
+The frequency response of the Electrovoice RE20 makes the microphone very suitable for deeper voices, acoustic guitars, and kick drum.
 Its cardioids polar pickup pattern does well in picking up the sounds that come at the top of the microphone, but rejects the ones directed to its sides and back.
-The sound that you’ll get with this dynamic microphone will be rich in details and natural.
+The sound that you’ll get with this dynamic mic will be rich in details and natural.